codeweavers/fed-graduate-role/README.md

 ## Martha's Notes

     👀 = doing
     ✅ = done
     🤔 = curious/question for CWs/find out more
     🛎️ = take note, Martha!

 ### Process (5/4/23)

  • Read through README ✅
     🤔 What does 'hydrate' mean?
     🤔 What other Pokémon APIs are out there?

  • Set up folders in GitHub + VS Code ✅

- • Read through PokéAPI documentation
+ • Read through PokéAPI documentation ✅
     🤔 What's a Wrapper Library?
 Creates a simple interface.
     🛎️ This could be handy for making sure there are 50 results on each page.
 Resources List/Pagination: 'If you would like to change this just add a 'limit' query parameter to the GET request, e.g. ?limit=60.
 You can use 'offset' to move to the next page, e.g. ?limit=60&offset=60.'
     🛎️ Potential additional functionality with Abilities: http://bulbapedia.bulbagarden.net/wiki/Ability

- • Research Pokédex
+ • Research Pokédex ✅
+    Basically just a Pokémon database (as I thought!).
+Interesting that they have 'Total' points

- • Research TypeScript
+ • Research TypeScript 👀
+    Have studied a little bit on SoC bootcamp
+    Compiler can catch bugs in advance
+    Superset of JS
+    Installing the dependencies (red squiggles have disappeared) ✅ This is the version of JS it's targeting: ES2022 Added '"watch": true,' to tsconfig.json (recompiles the code every time we save the file, means I don't have to use the 'tsc' command in the temrinal after every change)
+    2x ways you can strong-type your code: implicitly or explicitly.
+    Don't add notation that is redundant e.g. let lucky: number = 23;
+    You can also add your own types (typically in Pascal case) In TS, we can enforce the shape of an object with an interface Strong-typing a function can be a little more complex.
+    'void' common as a type for Event Listeners Strong-typing an array
+    'Twople'?
+Have not come across this before.
+It's a fixed-length array where each item has a fixed type.
+    Can use '?' in TS to make values optional e.g. type MyList = [number?, string?, boolean?].
+Can also use to make function arguments optional
+    TS generics = lets us specify type for later on in our code e.g. class Observable<T> {

  • Research Angular